MarkNuar/Project_SE2/RASD/3Rasd.md

 | | 1.
 The system sends the statistics to the ME/LO. |
 | | 1.
 The ME/LO can see and download the received statistics. !
 !Exit Conditions | The ME/LO successfully receives the statistics provided by the system. !
 !Exceptions | 1.
-The system has no data to build statistics on. |
-| | * In the case 1 an error message is displayed, saying "There is not enough data to create statistics", and the ME is taken back to the home page. !
+The system has no data to build statistics on. <br> In the case 1 an error message is displayed, saying "There is not enough data to create statistics", and the ME is taken back to the home page. !
 #### 3.2.3.9.
 Mine Reports By Type
 | | |
 |-|-|